Chemicals in Fish

 Certain chemicals can be of potential health concern because of their toxicity and their ability to accumulate in fish tissue.
 Harmful chemicals enter the environment through natural processes, industrial and agricultural use, mining, spills, and improper disposal.
 Fish can take in these chemicals from the food they eat or the water in which they live.

-The majority of fish consumption advisories in California are issued because of mercury, followed by polychlorinated biphenyls (PCBs) and, in a few cases, legacy pesticides (pesticides that are no longer used but remain in the environment) or selenium.
+The majority of fish consumption advisories in California are issued because of mercury, followed by polychlorinated biphenyls (PCBs) and, in a few cases, legacy pesticides (pesticides that are no longer used but remain in the environment), selenium, or polybrominated diphenyl ethers (PBDEs).

 Polychlorinated biphenyls (PCBs) are industrial chemicals previously used in electrical transformers, plastics, and lubricating oils.